assyah-stack/Image_Quality_Blur_Detection/README.md

 # Image_Quality_Blur_Detection

 This is an image classification project that predicts whether an image is **blurry**, **original**, or **sharp**.
-It was created following a tutorial on Dataquest and with guidance from ChatGPT.

 ##  Project Steps